-That’s why some families decided to take action and file a lawsuit against the state.
+That’s why some families decided to take action and filed a lawsuit against the state.
 And, thankfully, the U.S. Court of Appeals for the 2nd Circuit halted the unfair treatment of students at religious schools.

 Does that sound fair to you?

 The government can’t treat people of faith as second-class citizens and exclude them from generally available public benefits.
-When the government allows secular private schools to participate in the dual enrollment program but excludes religious private schools, it discriminates against religious students.
-That’s why Alliance Defending Freedom (ADF) filed a lawsuit on behalf of two students, their parents, and the Roman Catholic Diocese of Burlington in Vermont.
+When the government allows secular private school students to participate in the Dual Enrollment Program but excludes religious private school students, it discriminates against religion.
+Students who attend a religious school should be allowed to participate in the Dual Enrollment Program on the same terms as everyone else.
+Anything less is unconstitutional.

-ADF filed a lawsuit against the State of Vermont in January 2019.
-In May 2019, the U.S. Department of Justice filed a statement of interest in the case, supporting the principle that students should have every opportunity to pursue their educational goals—even if they attend religious private schools.
+- May 2019: The U.S. Department of Justice filed a statement of interest in the case, supporting the principle that students should have every opportunity to pursue their educational goals—even if they attend religious private schools.

 - August 2020: The U.S. Court of Appeals for the 2nd Circuit granted an emergency motion for preliminary injunction, halting Vermont's discrimination against students who attend religious schools while the case continued.
 The 2nd Circuit relied on the U.S. Supreme Court's decision in Espinoza v.
 Montana Department of Revenue, which said that states cannot discriminate in a scholarship programs just because families choose religious schools.